monsoonmaelstrom/book2/book2.md

 “Wanting something and letting yourself have it makes a lot more sense,” Gavin says.

-Henry nods in agreement with Gavin, but Lisette says, “None of it makes any sense!”
+Henry nods, agreeing with Gavin, but Lisette says, “None of it makes any sense!”

 Of everyone, she’s the most frustrated.
-She was the one who asked if I could teach her and she still hasn’t figured out how to untie the knot, but Gavin and Henry both have.
+She was the one who asked if I could teach her and she still hasn’t figured out how to untie the knot.
+Gavin and Henry both have.
 I’m not sure if Giorgi’s even bothered trying.

 “Fine,” I sigh.
 “Lisette.
 Come sit,” I tell her as I take a seat cross legged on the ground.
 “Liam, can you watch too?”
-I ask him.

 He nods and takes a seat next to me as Lisette sits across from me.